 One of the expansions for The Sims 3 introduces the Motive Mobile, a Lifetime Reward that lets your Sim commute to their job in a vehicle that keeps their needs from dropping on their way to and from work.

-Teen Titans: Cyborg and the T-Car.
-Not to mention the giant T-shaped Titans Tower and the T-Sub which doubles as a spaceship.
-Also, in an episode there was a road race of all the villians plus Robin, where they all had theme vehicles, such as Mad Mod driving a car shaped like Big Ben clocktower
+Teen Titans: Cyborg and the T-Car, the giant T-shaped Titans Tower and the T-Sub which doubles as a spaceship.
+Also, in an episode there was a road race of all the villians plus Robin, where they all had theme vehicles, such as Mad Mod driving a car shaped like Big Ben's clocktower